-The strategic goals for 2021/2022 taken from the school's published development plan are as follows;
+The strategic goals for 2022/2023 taken from the school's published development plan are as follows;

-- 7. The development of greater consistency of leadership across all areas of the school and the development of a high-quality career development framework for all staff by the introduction of:- - 8.
+- 1. The development of greater consistency of leadership across all areas of the school and the development of a high-quality career development framework for all staff by the introduction of an Inquiry Question performance management process - 2.
 Curriculum design, delivery and assessment to stretch, challenge and increase progress as well as to improve delivery further by sharing collaborative planning techniques and best practice to ensure all children receive a great curriculum and SEND students are supported well in all lessons.
 Curriculum areas are specific in identifying essential and peripheral knowledge in all subject areas.
-To impact on improved Progress 8 score to ensure students make expected progress and at least 60% of students achieve a positive Progress 8 score. - 9.
-Cultural development of the school ethos, school systems and personal development and leadership to improve outcomes, attendance and measures of behaviour. - 10.
-Curriculum understanding and development across all key stages', development of KS3 assessment and curriculum and the alternative curriculum by improving and utilising more effective quality assurance and developing good practice. - 11.
-The development of a whole school reading strategy and embedding the development of academic vocabulary. - 12.
+To impact on improved Progress 8 score to ensure students make expected progress and at least 60% of students achieve a positive Progress 8 score. - 3.
+Cultural development of the school ethos, school systems and personal development and leadership to improve outcomes, attendance and measures of behaviour. - 4.
+Curriculum understanding and development across all key stages', development of KS3 assessment and curriculum and the alternative curriculum by improving and utilising more effective quality assurance and developing good practice. - 5.
+The development of a whole school reading strategy and embedding the development of academic vocabulary. - 6.
 The continued development and improvement of Sixth Form offer and maintain numbers each year at 120+ students